HuyHHV/Weather_Dashboard/README.md

 * WHEN I click on a city in the search history
 * THEN I am again presented with current and future conditions for that city

+## Screenshot

 The following image shows the web application's appearance and functionality:

 ![The weather app includes a search option, a list of cities, and a five-day forecast and current weather conditions.](./Assets\Weather_Dashboard.gif)